TasfiaZaima/Match-Win-Prediction-Model/README.md

 ### Training Process

-The full dataset was cleaned and preprocessed, and all categorical variables were label-encoded.
+The full dataset was cleaned and preprocessed and all categorical variables were label-encoded.
 A stratified 80-20 split was used to maintain the class distribution across training and testing sets.
 The Random Forest model was then trained on the training data and predictions were made on the test data for evaluation.

----

 ## Evaluation Metrics

 The model achieved an accuracy of approximately 48%.
-Evaluation was done using the classification report from scikit-learn, which provided precision, recall, and F1-score per class.
+Evaluation was done using the classification report from scikit-learn, which provided precision, recall and F1-score per class.

 Example results:
 - Australia: Precision = 1.00, Recall = 0.89